Arrival day is Sunday June 25, with a specific window of hours for arrival. Departure day is Sunday July 23, again with a window.

 Reporting the Itinerary to Us

 Logistically, the two travel days are the most complicated days of our program.
-For the safety of your child, we must have clear, correct and current information about his or her itinerary.
-This year we expect to try a new method to obtain good information; we will have families of enrolled students fill out an online travel form shortly before May 15.
+For the safety of your child, we must have clear, correct and current information about his or her itinerary, even if you are traveling by car.

 So once you set your itinerary, you need to tell us.
 Please use our online form for student travel (new this year; don't send email the way you did in previous years), at

 You have until May 15 (or at this point a few days later) to complete this form.